Chinedu-E/mlb-odds/README.md

 ```

 ## Additional Information
 - If there no events for a given subcategory, the program simply skips that subcategory.
-This is important to note because depending on when the program is run, some subcategories might be absent.
+This is important to note because some subcategories might be absent depending on when the program is run.

 - There also exists a chance that the time at which the program is run coincides with when DraftKings would be updating the odds on their end.
 This would result in an empty DataFrame.